Fun for the Teacher, Fun for the Kids

 Try a song on our online piano and you'll see how easy it is to become interested in the piano:

-Then you add another game to that, then another one to that, and sooner or later you have a child playing a scale, or with the perfect hand position, or mastering the idea of using the five fingers as a group.
+Then you add another game or song to that, then another one to that, and sooner or later you have a child playing a scale, or with the perfect hand position, or mastering the idea of using the five fingers as a group.
 Thus your job as piano teacher is to discover how many little games a complex piano movement must be broken down into.
 The fun comes from the ease of each component game.